Nicaragua - Land of Lakes and Volcanoes

 Day 10-Search for wildlife in the Selva Negra cloud forest

 Today we enjoy a two-hour cloud forest nature walk in Selva Negra.
-During the walk we will learn about the importance of the rainforest and discover the flora and fauna.
-If you wish to continue hiking in the afternoon the Leader will take you out on an additional hike.
-If you would rather relax and take in the beautiful natural surroundings you can rest at the lodge.
+During the walk, we'll learn about the importance of the rainforest and discover the flora and fauna.
+If you'd like to continue hiking in the afternoon our tour leader will take you out on an additional hike.
+If you'd rather relax and take in the beautiful natural surroundings, you can rest at the lodge.

 11

-This morning we will head to Laguna De Apoyo, a nature reserve located between Masaya and Granada.
+This morning, we'll head to Laguna de Apoyo, a nature reserve located between Masaya and Granada.
 The lake is the largest volcanic crater lake in the country and was formed over 23,000 years ago after a huge volcanic explosion.
-On route to the lake, we will visit Masaya's famous and diverse artisan market, where we can find many products quite unique to Nicaragua.
+En route to the lake, we'll visit Masaya's famous and diverse artisan market, where we can find many products quite unique to Nicaragua.
 We'll make a lunch stop in the small colonial village of Catarina, known for its 'viveros' or nurseries of potted plants that are sold to households across Nicaragua.
-Our last stop today is San Juan de Oriente, one of the so called 'Pueblos Blancos' with its eye-catching white colonial architecture.
+Our last stop today is San Juan de Oriente, one of the so-called 'Pueblos Blancos' with its eye-catching white colonial architecture.
 This small town is known for its ceramic production, and we'll be able to visit the house of a local family and learn about the delicate process of this traditional art form.
-We will continue to our accommodation for the next two nights, Pacaya lodge.
+We'll continue to our accommodation for the next two nights, Pacaya Lodge.
 This stunning lodge is located above the lake with spectacular views.

 12